mattyoung101/slingshot/README.md

 - Diagnostics (powered by Verilator)
   - Fully in-memory, does not write any temp files to reduce disk thrashing
 - Completion (powered by ANTLR)
+  - Context-sensitive completion based on cursor's position in the ANTLR parse tree
   - Slingshot is aware of both line and block comments, and does not suggest completions when you are inside a comment
-  - Completion items for "variables" (logic, wire, etc) and ports in the current module
+  - Completion for "variables" (logic, wire, etc) and ports in the current module
+  - Completion for various keywords, e.g. `always_ff`, `always_comb`, `posedge` (snippet support to auto-complete the entire block TBA)
+  - Completion for macros

 ## Building and running
 **Toolchain**